 It’s a great time to be a have in America.
 Even better than normal, I mean.

-Despite budget-cuts and a nation-wide dollar shortage, the gold coins falling into their pile continue to mount.
+Despite budget-cuts and a nation-wide dollar shortage, the gold coins falling into their pile continue to accumulate.
 Meanwhile, those in the pile of the have-nots continue to disappear.
 It's a fact that America’s income disparity now resembles that of a third-world nation.

 Remarkably, this dynamic also applies to union membership, where lavish pensions and recession-defying raises are the norm for haves, while the nots watch a bitter stream of concessions and pay-cuts erode what were once self-sustaining livelihoods.